-The Company has also made strategic changes to its brand portfolio mix, closed underperforming restaurants, converted many joint venture restaurants to either corporate or franchise ownership and opened 52 new restaurants since the start of the pandemic, including the sale of the Milestones brand and restaurants in 2021.
-With the help of these measures, the Company generated \$32.7 million of Adjusted EBITDA(2) and \$24.5 million of Operating Income in the first quarter of 2022.
-This was achieved while facing the ongoing effects of the pandemic.
-The Company also received government subsidies of \$19.2 million in the first quarter of 2022.
+The Company has also made strategic changes to its brand portfolio mix, closed underperforming restaurants, converted many joint venture restaurants to either corporate or franchise ownership and opened 65 new restaurants since the start of the pandemic.
+The Company has also sold the Milestones brand and restaurants in 2021 and the Prime Pubs brand and restaurants in June 2022.
+With the help of these measures, the Company generated \$37.9 million of Adjusted EBITDA(2) and \$25.7 million of Operating Income in the second quarter of 2022.
+This was achieved while facing the ongoing repercussions of the pandemic.
 Our ability to pivot during the COVID-19 pandemic was also recognized by the food service and hospitality industry and in October 2021, Recipe received the prestigious Foodservice and Hospitality Pinnacle Award as Company of the Year.
 Further in April 2022, Recipe was named a Top 50 Best WorkplacesTM in Canada by Great Place to Work®.